giocomai/giorgiocomai_eu/content/rpackages/castarter2-content-analysis-starter-toolkit-for-r/index.md

 slides: ''
 ---

-`castarter` is a more modern, fully-featured, and consistent iteration of castarter - Content Analysis Starter Toolkit for the R programming language (a previous iteration is still available as [`castarter.legacy`](https://github.com/giocomai/castarter.legacy).
+[`castarter`](https://github.com/giocomai/castarter) is a more modern, fully-featured, and consistent iteration of castarter - Content Analysis Starter Toolkit for the R programming language (a previous iteration is still available as [`castarter.legacy`](https://github.com/giocomai/castarter.legacy).
 It facilitates text mining and web scraping by taking care of many of the most common file management issues, keeps tracks of download advancement in a local database, facilitates extraction through dedicated convenience functions, and allows for basic exploration of textual corpora through a Shiny interface.

-It is currently at an early stage of development, and it is not fully functional at this stage.
+It is currently under active development.